mitmedialab/2024-MIT-IAP-ComputationalLaw/README.md

 - Leonard Park - "GenAI for Law with Open Notebooks"

-- John Nay and Campbell Hutcheson: Continuous Monitoring of GenAI for Legal Uses"
+- John Nay and Campbell Hutcheson - "Continuous Monitoring of GenAI for Legal Uses"

 - Jesse Han - "Synthetic Data for Training and Evaluating Legal Domain Models"